 Leetcode Problem Number: 344

-Given a character array s
+Given a character array s, reverse the array.

 Input: ['h', 'e', 'l', 'l', 'o']